Wall Street steadies itself as Alphabet pulls tech stocks higher

 NEW YORK (AP) — Wall Street is steadying on Wednesday as Alphabet and other technology stocks rise.

-Google’s parent company climbed 8.1% and was one of the strongest forces lifting the market after avoiding some of the worst-case scenarios in its antitrust case.
+Google’s parent company was one of the strongest forces lifting the market and climbed 8.7% after avoiding some of the worst-case scenarios in its antitrust case.
 A federal judge on Tuesday ordered a shake-up of Google’s search engine but did not force a sale of its Chrome browser.

 Because Alphabet is one of Wall Street’s most valuable companies, its stock movements carry more weight on the S&P 500 and other indexes than the typical company’s.